Information about Chlorpromazine

 Chlorpromazine is a typical antipsychotic.
 It works by blocking the action of dopamine, a chemical messenger in the brain that affects thoughts and mood.

 Common side effects of chlorpromazine

-Weight gain, Orthostatic hypotension (sudden lowering of blood pressure on standing), Sleepiness, Akathisia, Dystonia, Dry mouth, Constipation, Abnormality of voluntary movements, Parkinsonism
+Weight gain, Orthostatic hypotension (sudden lowering of blood pressure on standing), Sleepiness, Akathisia, Dystonia, Dryness in mouth, Constipation, Abnormality of voluntary movements, Parkinsonism